captain-majid/CoachAI/README.md

 [![](https://i.ibb.co/0rwLYfN/111.png)](https://www.youtube.com/watch?v=GhJ0zlsOEyo)

-_**This BWAPI-AI/UDAI (User defined AI) works as an in-game helper and also as an online replay analyzer.
+_**This BWAPI-AI/UDAI (User-defined AI) works as an in-game helper and also as an online replay analyzer.
 It can help the players at-all-levels to improve, also to test and sense and remember things that weren't easy/possible before.**_

 > Note: